aptos-labs/aptos-core/aptos-move/framework/aptos-framework/sources/aggregator/README.md

 easily parallelized.
 On underflow or overflow, these operations are guaranteed to abort.
 Using these operations is encouraged.

-Reading an aggregator's value "materializes" the speculative value, as it can involve reading from the storage or underflow and overflow checks.
+Reading an aggregator's value "materializes" the speculative value, and it can involve reading from the storage or checking for underflow or overflow.
 In general, using this operation is discouraged, or at least it should be used as rarely as possible.

 ## Aggregator factory

-Unfortuantely, aggregators cannot be part of a resource.
+Unfortunately, aggregators cannot be part of a resource.
 At the moment, Move does not allow fine-grained access to resource fields, which ruins perfromance benefits aggregators can provide.
 In addition, getting the value of the field of a resource from storage is not possible without hardcoding the struct layout.